shivaani8/data_ai_fall_2026/module_2/assignment_3.md

 - What is the education of the applicants who have been assigned a cohort?
 - What is the race/ethnicity of applicants that were assigned a cohort?

-- [ ] Create Calculated Fields to quickly see the percentage of the total for the pivot table data.
+- [ x] Create Calculated Fields to quickly see the percentage of the total for the pivot table data.

 Videos: Fun with Pivot Tables - [Part 1](https://www.loom.com/share/fa91b25c236747698de2fccb44779deb) | [Part 2](https://www.loom.com/share/ae613a0927424e8cab5a174537bd440b)